Humanities & NGOs Jobs

 Program Assistant (Community Projects) Openings: 2

-Openings: 2 Location: Nairobi – Kibera (Ayany / DC area) Overview: Our client partners with local leaders to run projects in education, livelihoods, and health.
-You’ll mobilize participants, take careful attendance and notes, and make sure feedback flows back into design.
-Safeguarding and respect guide every action script, sign-in sheets, and referral pathways, keeping participants safe.
-Field days are active and relational; office days are for tidy data.
-If you’re organized, kind, and comfortable in diverse community spaces, you’ll be effective quickly.
+Openings: 2 Location: Nairobi – Kibera (Ayany / DC area) Overview: Community projects don’t run themselves, and that’s where you come in.
+You’ll be on the ground, mobilizing participants, keeping accurate attendance, and capturing notes that actually inform future programming.
+Every interaction matters, and you’ll see firsthand how careful documentation supports real impact.
+Our client emphasizes safeguarding and respect.
+Sign-in sheets, consent forms, and referral pathways aren’t just paperwork they’re the backbone of safe, trustworthy programming.
+If you appreciate structure but enjoy human connection, this role strikes that balance.
+Field days are active and relational, moving from classrooms to meeting points to local hubs.
+Office days are quieter, letting you tidy data, update trackers, and ensure nothing slips through the cracks.
+You’ll become the bridge between on-the-ground insights and program improvements.
+Attention to detail, empathy, and a knack for working across languages and cultures will set you apart.
+Quick thinking matters when unexpected situations arise your notes and follow-ups help protect participants and keep projects on track.
+This role isn’t static.
+Start as a Program Assistant, grow into a Field Officer, and eventually become a Program Officer with influence over project design.
+If organizing people, data, and ideas excites you, you’ll thrive in this dynamic, community-focused team.
 Key Responsibilities: - Mobilize participants; prepare venues/materials. - Take attendance/notes; collect feedback and photos with consent. - Update activity trackers; escalate protection concerns.
 Education & Experience: - Diploma in Community Dev/Social Sciences; 0–2 years.
 Skills: - Empathy, documentation, local language a plus, stakeholder etiquette.
 KPIs: - Attendance rates, records completeness, timely reports, referral follow-through.
 Compensation (Kenya): - Base: KES 54,000–72,000. - Field per diem: KES 700–1,000 on outreach days.
 Estimates vary with language mix, weekend availability, and safeguarding training.
 Benefits: - Medical, psychosocial support access, training.
 Growth Path: - Program Assistant → Field Officer → Program Officer.

 K sh 54,000 – 72,000 gross / month